By Jonathan Beever, Director and Co-founder

 I remind my colleagues that ethics is not compliance.
 Although they are regularly coupled at institutional levels, as they are here at UCF, ethics and compliance are importantly distinct.
 Most of us act ethically by habit and training.
 Unethical actions that make the news are reminders that we have a responsibility to cultivate a culture of ethics across our institution and beyond, not that we should give up.
 This cultivation of ethics is not the responsibility of administrators; indeed, they have their own worries about legal and regulatory compliance focused on protecting the university.
 A culture of ethics must come from us.

-The Center for Ethics strives to go beyond compliance.
+The Center for Ethics strives to complement the work of compliance.
 The center gives ethics space to breathe and grow through conversations among our faculty across departments.
 In these ways, it complements the institutional focus of our colleagues in compliance by enabling transparency about the values that are the rich soil in which the plants—and the weeds—of regulation grow.

 We support our shared faculty-driven commitment to ethics by retaking its meaning.
 We do this not through mandatory meetings and online trainings, but through discussion, consultation and collaboration.
 We can cultivate ethics and reshape the scope and implementation of compliance by exchanging ideas and best practices we have collected from our training and experiences inside and outside UCF.